GuillaumeIsabelleX/metazot/README.md

 = 4.5.1 =

 * In-Text Bibliography display fixed (or, made better).
 * New!
-Set default citation style (for all posts, via Zotpress Reference Metabox Widget).
+Set default citation style (for all posts, via Metazot Reference Metabox Widget).

 = 4.5 =

-* New: Shortcode Creator in the Zotpress Reference Metabox Widget.
+* New: Shortcode Creator in the Metazot Reference Metabox Widget.
 * "Show Image" and "Sort" bugs fixed.

 = 4.4.1 =